aniketpatil9821/Project-2/README.md

 3. Merging the df1 and df2 as merged_df on instant column and used inner joint checking the shape, missing values and treating the missiog values convert categorical column into numeric
-4.uploaded df3 and Concate the merged_df with same.
+4.uploaded df3 and appending the merged_df as new_df.
-   Checking the shape, unique values, desciption, null values checking the IQR, skewness, correaltion , plotting the outliers
+   Checking the shape, unique values, desciption, null values checking the IQR, skewness, correaltion , plotting the outliers by boxplot and handling outliers.